University College Utrecht: Campus

 The Dining Hall building served as a military mess on the Kromhout Kazerne.
 The building now hosts the University College Student Association Bar, a cafetaria and café, a student gym, the University College Student Association Office, UC Student Council Office, and the Campus Affairs Representatives Office..

 The Auditorium building used to serve as a military museum, but is now used for larger lectures and performances.

 Admission

 Students admission policy is based on merit, broad academic interest, and motivation.
 The application procedure includes submission of a letter of motivation, references, an English proficiency requirement, as well as an interview.
 University College Utrecht also provides financial aid to further help students.

 Ranking

 The Keuzegids (Dutch study choice guide) assesses about 400 bachelor programs on success rates, quality of education, quality of teaching, facilities and more.
 University College Utrecht has been awarded the Top Rated Programme quality seal since 2013 annually.
+The Acceptance rate is about 22%.

 Accreditation

 University College Utrecht is accredited by the NVAO, the Accreditation Organization of the Netherlands and Flanders, and has consistently been in the top 5 in Elsevier Magazine’s survey among Dutch institutes of higher education.
 It is also rated positively by students in the annual National Student Survey (Nationale Studentenenquête or NSE).